CodeByLine/intro-to-strings.js-v-000/README.md

 ## Length

-Calling `length` on a string will return the number of characters in that string.
+Javascript strings have a `length` property that will return the number of characters in that string.
+Note that this is not a function call.

 ```javascript
 var species = "mantis shrimp";